nih-cfde/organization/MailingLists.md

 We use groups.io for our mailing lists.
 We are CFDE@groups.io

-To join the group you *must* have filled out the [onboarding form](https://forms.gle/H3ThBxzYYHdauaKJ8).
-Once you have completed the onboarding form you will be automatically added to the general mailing list, as well as any you requested.
+To join the group you *must* be onboarded to be be automatically added to the general mailing list, as well as any you requested.

 You can visit our group, start reading messages and posting them here: https://groups.io/g/CFDE